kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 ### Using init phases with kubeadm {#init-phases}

-Kubeadm allows you to create a control-plane node in phases using the `kubeadm init phase` command.
+kubeadm allows you to create a control plane node in phases using the `kubeadm init phase` command.

 To view the ordered list of phases and sub-phases you can call `kubeadm init --help`.
 The list will be located at the top of the help screen and each phase will have a description next to it.